 - acknowledgement of the sponsorship in newsletters (e.g. advertisement) or speeches

 - a letter of appreciation to the sponsor

 - inclusion of a by-line, forward or advertisement from the sponsor in a school’s prospectus, magazine or other publication

 - attendance by the sponsor at school functions and an opportunity for the sponsor to make an address or present an award.

-This table provides links to sponsorship documents and templates to assist schools in establishing and maintaining effective sponsorship relationships.
+The following table provides links to sponsorship documents and templates to assist schools in establishing and maintaining effective sponsorship arrangements.